MathiasPfeil/cubic/README.md

 ```ruby
 root_path  File.expand_path('../', __FILE__)
 ```
-The root_path options tells the generator where you would like the application to be generated.
+The root_path option tells the generator where you would like the application to be generated.
 ```ruby
 html_type  'haml'
 css_type   'css'